 - If you have a cat in a tree, you can hire someone to climb the tree, or put tuna or sardines at the base of the tree.
 Mike's Tree Service 826-5886, will come and charge you for their services.

 - Animal Control will not release a skunk trapped by accident by a home owner meant to trap something else.

-- Rockland does not have a “Pooper Scopper” Law.
-When people complain about this there is nothing under the law that can be done.
-It is a common courtsey to pick up after the dog.
+- Rockland does not have a "Pooper Scopper" Law.
+Although this is a fineable offense and our Animal Control officer can write you a citation if you do not pick-up after your pet, It is a common courtesy to pick up after the dog.